The CUE Haven restoration project would not be possible without the support of a number of organisations. We would like to thank the following:

 The staff and horticulture students at VisionWest, who have come out to CUE Haven in 2011, 2012 and 2013 and assisted with various tasks as part of their field experience.

-Students from Murrays Bay Intermediate School, Ficino School, Silverdale School and Waikowhai Intermediate School for their assistance with planting and nursery work.
+Students from Murrays Bay Intermediate School, Ficino School, Silverdale School, Waikowhai Intermediate School, Milford School, Titirangi Rudolf Steiner School, Orewa College, Westlake Boys High School, Wainui School, Westlake Girls High School for their assistance with planting, nursery work and walking track construction.

-The teams of Conservation Volunteers who have helped us with our planting in 2008, 2011 and 2012
+The teams of Conservation Volunteers and International Student Volunteers who have helped us with our planting in 2008, 2011 and 2012

 Rotarians from the Auckland Sunshine Rotary Club for their assistance at St. Kentigern School TFS planting days since 2008.